BoboTiG/thermalprinter/docs/source/api.rst

         :param mixed data: data to print.
         :param BarCode barecode_type: bar code type to use.
+        :exception ThermalPrinterValueError: Will be raised on incorrect value.
+        :exception ThermalPrinterConstantError: Will be raised on out of range constant.

         Bar code printing.
 All checks are done to ensure the data validity.